Samsung/Universum/doc/guide.rst

 :ref:`registering GitHub App <guide#github-app>` (make sure to strip the ``-----BEGIN/END RSA PRIVATE KEY-----`` lines).

-Let's turn our existing Jenkins job, ``universum_postcommit``, into a webhook-handling job that uses the newly created GitHub App, and then create another one, not triggered by any webhooks directly, to simply perform the checks when need.
+Now, for more convenience we are going to split existing ``universum_postcommit`` job into two different jobs:

+   * the one triggered by incoming webhooks that :doc:`runs the newly created GitHub App <github_handler>` to process the payloads
+   * the one that performs familiar `Universum` checks given the parsed parameters when needed

 First let's create that simple checking job.
 Follow the already familiar ``New item``, ``Pipeline`` scenario, and enter the name (e.g. ``universum_check``).
 In ``General`` page of settings check the ``This project is